ankitbnc/erp_collage/README.md

 the ERP system in a college/university with the concurrent use of MYSql or SqlLite3.

-Authors - Aakash Sirohi , Ankur Verma
+Authors - Ankit Gupta , Aakash Sirohi , Ankur Verma

 just a focus on 3 modules provided by client.